farrantch/chasefarrant.com/site/index.md

 &nbsp;
 # Hola, I'm Chase!
- This is my personal website that I am using to document and share my work with others.
+ This is my personal website that I use to document and share my work with others.
 I'm an Engineer that specializes in all things automation, cloud, devops and sometimes backend development.
+I love to keep things simple and this site is no exception.
 After hours I like to dabble in other projects that interest me.

 <br>